Skip to main content

 General Gaming Information

-• Nitrux uses either the Liquorix kernel or the CachyOS-patched (by ferreo), both are enthusiast Linux kernels designed for uncompromised responsiveness.
+• Nitrux uses either the Liquorix or the CachyOS-patched (by ferreo) kernel, both are enthusiast Linux kernels designed for uncompromised responsiveness.

-Disclaimer: We do not develop, maintain, or package the Liquorix or Pika kernels.
+Disclaimer: Nitrux does not develop, maintain, or package the Liquorix or Pika kernels.
 Please file bug reports at their bug tracker or ask for assistance on their forums.

 • For a general overview of gaming-related topics in Nitrux, see Gaming in Nitrux pt.
 1: Get Started and Gaming in Nitrux pt.
 2: Extra Goodies.